 Again, keep in mind that underneath your lawnmower are sharp blades that could prove to be very dangerous.
-Thousands of people have been seriously injured by lawnmowers and their blades.
+Thousands of people have been seriously injured by lawnmowers and lawn mower blades.
 Don’t treat your lawnmower too lightly if you are a novice to lawnmower repair.

 A spark plug or even a broken cord is one thing, but what if the repair is more detailed?
 At some point, you have to ask yourself just how handy you are, how much time you want to invest, or whether or not you want to hire a repair person.

 Who Can You Hire to Fix a Lawnmower?

 It is actually possible to have your lawnmower repaired without ever leaving your house by hiring a landscaper.
 Quite often landscapers can handle a range of lawnmower repairs.

 If you don’t have any luck with finding a lawnmower repair person, then consider contacting the manufacturer directly and see if the company offers any servicing.
 Keep in mind that if you don’t have a local service center, you may have to mail in your machine.